timescale/pgai/docs/vectorizer-api-reference.md

 ## Embedding configuration

-You use the `ai.embedding_openai` configuration function in pgai to create a standardized configuration object that can be used by other pgai functions, particularly [ai.create_vectorizer](#create-vectorizers), to set up embedding generation using OpenAI's API.
+You use the `ai.embedding_openai` configuration function in pgai to create a standardized configuration object that can be used by [ai.create_vectorizer](#create-vectorizers) to set up embedding generation using OpenAI's API.

 `ai.embedding_openai` also provides a layer of abstraction, allowing pgai to handle the details of interacting with the OpenAI API based on this